 There are some risks as in any investments, cryptocurrencies are highly volatile and an attractive investment choice for investors trying to profit from market speculation.
-Investing in the right cryptocurrency, and if you can look past the volatility, you can make long term investments.
+Investing in the right cryptocurrency, and if you can look past the volatility, you can make long-term investments.

-Some investors link the cryptocurrencies market as a bubble similar to the internet bubble in early 2000, there will definitely be some consolidation, there are 1,438 cryptocurrencies tracked by coinmarketcap today, and some of them will disappear, so be wise when you select a cryptocurrency to invest in.
+Some investors link the cryptocurrency market as a bubble similar to the internet bubble in early 2000, there will definitely be some consolidation, there are 1,438 cryptocurrencies tracked by coinmarketcap today, and some of them will disappear, so be wise when you select a cryptocurrency to invest in.

 I have some advice from my own experience from investing, here they are:

-- Invest only in money you can afford to lose – Investing always involves a risk.
+- Invest only with money you can afford to lose – Investing always involves a risk.
 The cryptocurrency market is new, highly volatile, there is a high risk that your investment will lose value.

 - Do not put all eggs in the same basket – Try to diversify – then spread the risks – as much as possible in your portfolio.
 If you trade on eToro you can invest your capital in cryptocurrencies, stocks in companies in different industries, preferably at least 12-15 different holdings.
 In this way, they get a risk spread in case of a possible decline.

 - Be long-term and save regularly – the longer you can spend your money the better.
 By being long-term and saving on a monthly basis, you reduce the risk of a possible decline.